robotology/yarp/packaging/windows/README.txt

 Preparation:
  * Install cygwin
- *   You need: bash, wget, tar, grep, sed, subversion, find, gmake
+ *   You need: bash, wget, tar, grep, sed, subversion, find, make
  *   Also: unzip [to unpack cmake]
  *   Also: p7zip [to unpack gtkmm]
+ *   Also: binutils [for objdump, to examine DLLs]
  * Install Visual Studio compilers, as many as you can
  * Copy conf/compilers.sh to conf/compilers_local.sh and modify
    it to describe your compilers